Recursive Model-agnostic Inverse Dynamics of Serial Soft-Rigid Robots: Recursive Formulation of the Equations of Motion

 Given that ${}^{i}\rv_i$ depends only on the configuration variables of the corresponding body $\calB_i$, it holds $\parv{{}^{j}\drv_j}{\dqv_{i}} = \zerov_{n_{i} \times 3}; \,\, j \neq i$, which simplifies the above expression to

-being $\drm \tauv_j = \rb{\Rotm[j]{}^{j}\rv_j} \times \drm \fv_j$.
-The right-hand side of the above equation contains three types of terms.
-The first models effects local to the body.
-The other two account for the balance of forces and momenta with respect to the center of mass.
-The summation then considers the forces exchanged between $\calB_{i}$ and the other bodies in the chain.
+being $\drm \tauv_j = \rb{\Rotm[j]{}^{j}\rv_j} \times \drm \fv_j$. \review{At this stage, it is useful to summarize what we have achieved so far.
+In essence, we have simplified the Kane equations in two key ways.
+First, we have demonstrated that the reduced-order dynamics of the $i$-th body does not directly depend on its predecessors, as indicated by the summation index $j$ starting from $i$.
+Second, we have shown that the dynamics relies on three distinct types of terms.
+The first term captures effects local to the body.
+The other two account for the balance of forces and momenta with respect to the center of mass, and propagate also to the previous bodies through the summation.
+We now proceed with a further manipulation of the equations that will allow to obtain a recursive form.}

 By exploiting the invariance of the scalar product under rotations, it is possible to express~\eqref{eq:Kane with momenta} in the body frame $\{ S_{i} \}$ as

 where $\drm {}^{i}\fv_i = \Rotm[i]^{T}\drm \fv_i$ and $\drm {}^{i}\tauv_i = \Rotm[i]^{T}\drm \tauv_i$ denote the force and torque in $\{ S_{i} \}$, respectively.
 For the sake of readability, we introduce the following definitions